 The Board recognises its prime responsibility under UK corporate law is to promote the success of the Group for the benefit of its members as a whole.
 We conduct business in an ethical way and take seriously our responsibilities to our employees, contractors, key opinion leaders, trading partners, research and laboratory customers, suppliers and regulatory authorities.

 We have regular employee meetings to discuss business progress.
 We offer family-friendly and flexible employee policies, training programmes, appraisal systems, a range of benefits and an open culture for discussion and debate.
 The Company places importance on the development of internal candidates for management roles and utilises a combination of competency and development plans to progress this.

 We operate a high standard of quality management to ensure we comply with the appropriate regulations in the various territories in which we operate.
 The Group uses external specialists where needed in relation to areas such as the quality systems and health and safety.

-The complex nature of our products and product development process means that close working relationships with a number of key suppliers are essential to ensure we receive the highest quality services.
-This involves senior staff clearly communicating requirements and working with suppliers to develop appropriate services.
+The complex nature of our products and product development process means that close working relationships with a number of key suppliers are essential to ensure we receive the highest quality products and services.
+This involves senior staff clearly communicating requirements and working with suppliers to develop appropriate products and services.
 We ensure there are clear processes for change control to avoid issues and clear billing arrangements and we aim to pay suppliers based on the terms agreed.